daostack/arc.js_legacy/docs/Configuration.md

 **cacheContractWrappers**
 `true` to cache contract wrappers obtained using the contract wrapper factory methods `.at` and `.new`.
 The cache is local, it does not persist across application instances.
 The default is `false`.

+**defaultGasLimit**
+The default gas limit used for most operations when "estimateGas" is false.

 **defaultVotingMachine**
 The voting machine used by default by `Dao.new` when creating new DAOs.
 Default is "AbsoluteVote".